arnoldsouth/mern-jwt-auth-job-tracker/README.md

 ## Deployment

-To deploy the application to a production environment, you can use a cloud platform like Heroku or AWS Elastic Beanstalk.
+To deploy the application to a production environment, you can use a cloud platform like Heroku.
 Make sure to set the MONGO_URI and JWT_SECRET environment variables in your cloud provider's dashboard.

 ### License